zateutsch/pwa-workshop-student/workshop/3-deploy-to-Azure.md

 ## HTTPS options

 1. Use a hosting service that supports HTTPS by default.
 Cloud Providers like [Azure](https://azure.microsoft.com/) offer options like [Azure App Service](https://azure.microsoft.com/services/app-service/web/) that can help.
-We will deploy Repose to an [Azure Static Web App](https://azure.microsoft.com/services/app-service/static/) in this step.
+You will deploy Repose to an [Azure Static Web App](https://azure.microsoft.com/services/app-service/static/) in this step.
 2. Use your own hosting provider and create the required certificates using free services like [Let’s Encrypt](https://letsencrypt.org/docs/).

 **Note:** that browsers, such as Microsoft Edge, will let you use http://localhost (non-HTTPS) to preview and test your PWA locally - for debugging purposes only.